The Working Group aims to improve relations and understanding between Australians and the Democratic People’s Republic of Korea.

 Are you interested in the next tour?

-We are hoping to arrange another tour in 2020, possibly in May or later in the year.
+We are hoping to arrange another tour, although it will have to wait until resolution of the Covid 19 pandemic.
 If you interested in being kept in touch, please email us using the button at the top of the page and we will put you on our mailing list.
 Even if you can't go on the next tour you are welcome to go on our list so we can keep you up to date on developments.

 On their return, nine of the tour group formed the North Korea Working Group to look at further activities.
 These have included